gobbez/MyLearningPath/Python/DeepLearning/Deep-Learning-With-Python-Book/README.md

 # DeepLearningBook
-**Deep Learning with Python** is a great book, written by F. Chollet the co-founder of Keras.
+**Deep Learning with Python** is a great book, written by F. Chollet the founder of Keras.
 It starts with theory and explanations and it will show code and practice in order to build your own Deep Learning model.

 ![alt text](book.jpg "Deep Learning con Python")